KodwoAmissah/Streamlit-App-for-Time-Series-Analysis/Readme.md

 ## What you will find in this repository
 - The source code can be found in the src folder
-- The needed CSV files can be found in the datase folder
+- The needed CSV files can be found in the dataset folder
 - The Notebook folder contains the Notebook I used for my EDA and a comparison of the model
 - I used the Virtualevn Python environment
 - The model can be found in the model folder